zteitler/2021C-405/syllabus.md

 Algebra:
-: A system of equations is an algebraic thing, and can be approached by algebraic ideas such as manipulating and combining equations
+: A system of equations is an algebraic thing, and can be approached by algebraic ideas such as manipulating and combining equations.

 Geometry:
 : Each linear equation defines a line or plane (or analogous object in higher dimensions).